Forcing axioms and coronas of $C^*$-algebras: A lifting theorem I: Statements

-Thus the first alternative of Lemma~\ref{lemma:oca->alternative} fails.
-This in particular implies that $\SI$ is nonmeager.
-The second alternative implies, by Lemma~\ref{lemma:sigma-baire->borel}, that for every $\e > 0$ there is a Borel-measurable map which is an $\e$-lift of $\varphi$ on $E[S]$ for every $S\in\SI$.
-By Lemma~\ref{lemma:epsilon-baire->asymptotic} , it follows that there is an asymptotically additive function which lifts $\varphi$ on $\SI$, and moreover $\alpha$ is the sum of three block diagonal functions.
+Thus the first alternative of Lemma~\ref{lemma:oca->alternative} fails, hence $\CI$ meets every uncountable treelike almost disjoint family, and the second alternative of Lemma~\ref{lemma:oca->alternative} holds.
+Hence, by Lemma~\ref{lemma:sigma-baire->borel}, for every $\e > 0$ there is a Borel-measurable map which is an $\e$-lift of $\varphi$ on $E[S]$ for every $S\in\CI$.
+By Lemma~\ref{lemma:epsilon-baire->asymptotic}, it follows that there is an asymptotically additive function which lifts $\varphi$ on $\CI$, and moreover $\alpha$ is the sum of three block diagonal functions.